jonnolen/wa-toolkit-ios/README.md

 ## Documentation

 Install [appledoc](https://github.com/tomaz/appledoc) from gentlebytes github and run library/MakeDocumenation.
 This will create a doc set and install it to Xcode.
 There are some issues with cross reference links that we are working to fix.

+## Samples

+The samples directory contains samples of using the Toolkit.
+Each sample has a readme that explains how to use it.

+## Other Projects

+The following are the other projects associated with this project:

+1. (Toolkit Configuration Utility)[[UIApplication sharedApplication]] - This utility helps when using the (Cloud Ready Packages)[https://github.com/microsoft-dpe/wa-toolkit-cloudreadypackages].
+1. (Cloud Ready Packages)[https://github.com/microsoft-dpe/wa-toolkit-cloudreadypackages] - These are the packages to upload to act as proxies between your application and Windows Azure.

 ## Contact